gaberamolete/XRAIToolkit/README.md

 You can also download the zip file of this repository, and extract it in your preferred location.

 ## Big Files
 Sample regression and classification models used in the notebooks are available in this [link](https://drive.google.com/drive/u/0/folders/1cdxJ5sLbLrwayxVe914w9uWR_lF2bBzy).
-Download the zip files and extract them in the root directory of the cloned project.
+Follow the instructions in the `README.txt`.

 ## Setting up the Environment
 To easily create the environment for XRAI in your local machine, you can run the following in a command prompt or terminal.